Our Commitments

 Growth and Independence

-"Staying 100% independent is one of the aspects of the brand that we believe in and value the most.
-It was this need for freedom that drove us from the start to embark on the path of entrepreneurship, not to be bound hand and foot to any investor, in complete freedom regarding our choices, without sales pressure or growth targets.
+"Staying 100% independent is one of the aspects of the brand we believe in and value the most.
+It was this very need for freedom that prompted us to launch in the first place, not to be bound hand and foot to any investor, to be completely free in our choices, without sales pressure or growth targets.

-Olow is a small company, artisanal in many respects.
-We choose to work only with friends or people we like, and we set no limits in terms of creativity for our collections.
-After all, growth is a subjective term; of course, we need to evolve, but adding zeros, opening Olow stores all over the world doesn't align with our idea of growth.
-We believe in a circular system, a responsible model where everyone benefits: the brand (us), the manufacturers, the sales outlets, and of course the customer (you).
+Olow is a small, artisanal company in many respects.
+We choose to work only with friends or people we like, and we set no limits in terms of creativity.
+After all, growth is a subjective term.
+Adding zeros, opening stores all over the world—that's not our idea of success.

-The strategy is simple.
-How do we sell clothes made with responsible materials, manufactured in Europe, at a morally decent public selling price?
-There's only one solution: maintain low margins.
-The bare minimum to continue existing and consider new projects.
-We will never be financially rich...
+The strategy is simple: how to sell responsible clothing, made in Europe, at a morally decent price?
+There's only one answer: practice low margins.
+Just enough to keep existing and plan projects.
+We will never be financially rich.

 So what?"